-If fsync fails (i.e., returns -1 with errno set to EIO), then a variety of write problems could have occurred.
-For example, the data-block write could have failed (trace in Figure 2(b)); if this happens, then ext4 does not write the metadata to the journal.
+If fsync fails (i.e., returns -1 with errno set to EIO), a variety of write problems could have occurred.
+For example, the data-block write could have failed; if this happens, ext4 does not write the metadata to the journal.
 However, the updated page is still marked clean and contains the newly written data from Step 1, causing a discrepancy with the contents on disk.
 Furthermore, even though the inode table was not written to the journal at the time of the data fault, the inode table containing the updated modification time is written to the journal on the second fsync in Step 3.
 Steps 4 and 5 are the same as above, and thus the inode table is checkpointed.